watsona4/scipy2016/SciPy2016TripReport.md

 > documents, or fed into a real-time processing pipeline.
 >
 > Bluesky employs Python language features not as commonly used in
-> the scipy community: generators, coroutines, and the asyncio event
+> the SciPy community: generators, coroutines, and the asyncio event
 > loop.
 For example, generators provide a parsimonious syntax for
 > expressing sequential steps of an experiment.
 Coroutines can express
 > adaptive logic, such as spacing measurements adaptively in response